It is important to follow Intel design guidelines and recommendations throughout the

 initialization, and user mode.

-and connect its nCEO pin to the nCE pin on the next device
+device and connect its nCEO pin to the nCE pin on the next device in the chain.

 Quartus® Prime Settings

-Set the options for the FPGA I/O pins correctly and plan for the
+Set the settings for the FPGA I/O pins correctly and plan for the

 functionality during board design.

-Quartus® Prime software provides options for the FPGA I/O
+Quartus® Prime Standard Edition software provides options for the FPGA I/O

 pins that you should consider during board design.
 Ensure that these options are set correctly

 Quartus® Prime project is created, and plan for the